Lemax-Dev/infrastructure-repo/README.md

 # infrastructure-repo
+Github repo for carrying Infrastructure provisioning templates/files.
-Contains all the Terraform codes used to build Future Airlines environments
+Contains all the Terraform codes used to build Future Airlines environments.